kmurgic/portfolio-page/README.md

 * Flippable cards display information about my projects
 * Projects can be filtered by React, freeCodeCamp or API projects
-* Project built with responsive design principles in order to ensure readability on mobile devices
+* This application is built with responsive design principles in order to ensure readability on mobile devices